-Welcome to the U.S. Geological Survey (USGS) newly merged Patuxent Wildlife Research Center (PWRC) and Leetown Science Center (LSC).
+Welcome to the U.S. Geological Survey (USGS) Eastern Ecological Science Center, formerly Patuxent Wildlife Research Center (PWRC) and Leetown Science Center (LSC).

 Our center’s scientific expertise that can address a wide range of aquatic and terrestrial species and their associated ecosystems is organized into four science capability teams.
 These teams will be responsible for aligning the center’s scientific investments with the priorities of the U.S. Department of Interior and other federal, state, local and international organizations who share in the stewardship responsibility of our nation’s natural resources.